 - Apply KY jelly

-Applying KY jelly to the vent can also help hydrate the cloaca to allow for ease of passage when the egg gets to that point (do not use olive oil, which can become rancid).
+Applying KY jelly to the vent can also help lubricate the cloaca to allow for ease of passage when the egg gets to that point (do not use olive oil, which can become rancid).

-**DO NOT massage the vent, abdomen or oviduct!**
+**DO NOT massage the vent, abdomen or oviduct!** A broken eggshell can mean curtains for the hen.

 “If she still hasn’t expelled the egg, and you don’t think she’s going to on her own, then you can move to manual manipulation.
 This only applies if she is still bright and not in shock.
 Palpate the abdomen to find the location of the egg and gently manipulate it in an effort to move it along.
 GENTLE is the key word here.
 If manual manipulation fails and you can see the tip of the egg, another option is aspiration, implosion, and manual removal.